Martin Hockey's End to End Walk: Land's End to John O'Groats

 • Cornwall and Devon: coast or inland?
 For me, the coast wins every time - tough, but some of the best scenery in England, although Andrew McCloy's main route is inland.

-• North of the Great Glen: if you are not camping, you will have to keep near the east coast (unless you are prepared to use public transport to reach accommodation, as John Butler did).
+• North of the Great Glen: if you are not camping, you will have to keep near the east coast (unless you are prepared to use transport to reach accommodation, as John Butler and Linda Brackenbury did).
 If you take a tent and are prepared to navigate in the wild, you have many more options.
 Andy Robinson is your best guide for this.
 He picked up a tent in Fort William.

 These are the choices each walker made:

-North of the Great GlenCoastMountainsBothMountainsMountainsCoast
+North of the Great Glen Coast Mountains Both MountainsMountains Mountains Coast

 Both Andrew McCloy and Andy Robinson describe alternatives, but in less detail than their main routes.
 Mike Salter has eastern and western alternatives in Scotland.